-The principal exports by value have been cotton (unmanufactured); fruits, dried and evaporated; petroleum products; rice; milk, canned, evaporated and dried; machinery; medical and pharmaceutical preparations; and electrical machinery and apparatus.
+In 1957 the principal exports by value were cotton (unmanufactured); fruits, dried and evaporated; petroleum products; rice; iron and steel products, including scrap; milk, canned, evaporated and dried; machinery; and chemical specialties.

-The principal imports, have been coffee, copra, crude petroleum, lead ores, newsprint paper stock, jute and burlap, tea, nut preparations, wool and rubber.
+The ten principal imports in 1957 coffee, copra, lead ores and manufactures, newsprint paper stock, lumber and plywood, distilled spirits, wines and malt liquors, wood pulp, rolled and finished steel mill products, and automobiles and parts.

-The 1952 report of the U.S. Army Engineers shows the distribution of the cargo tonnage, domestic and foreign, as follows:
+The 1956 report of the U. S. Army Engineers shows the distribution of the cargo tonnage, domestic and foreign, as follows:

-Total tonnage, Sar r Francisco Bay44,186,916
+Total tonnage, San Francisco Bay 48,514,417

-Foreign tonnage
+Foreign tonnage 9,656,653

-Inland waterway t
+Inland waterway tonnage

 Domestic coastwise tonnage

-Besides the movement of commodities by water, there is a large rail traffic in San Francisco; during 1953 it reached 176,948 freight-car movements, and 3,-329,800 truck movements over Bay and Golden Gate bridges.
+Besides the movement of commodities by water, there is a large rail traffic in San Francisco; during 1958 it reached 147,831 freight-car movements, and 3,905,751 truck movements over Bay and Golden Gate bridges.